 How Does Phenibut Taste?

-There’s no sugar coating this, but Phenibut tastes pretty bad.
+While I’d like to make everything positive in this Phenibut review there’s no sugar coating this: Phenibut tastes pretty bad.
 As I mentioned while the F.A.A. version tastes a bit better than the HCL form, it’s still extremely salty.

 Just be prepared for it and know that you can’t get something good without going through a bit of pain. 😉

 I usually just try to mix in the F.A.A. powder as best I can with water (though they’re pretty insoluble and usually just end up as clumps floating on the top of the water), and down it as fast as I can.

 Some people mix the Phenibut with fruit juice to mask the taste, which you can try as well.

 One of the great things about Phenibut, especially when compared to something like a prescription anti-depressant or anti-anxiety medication, is how dirt cheap it is…